andymhaworth/the-photo-365-podcast/src/pages/thank-you.md

 sections:
   - type: hero_section
     title: Thank You!
-    subtitle: Thank you for testing this theme!
+    subtitle: Thank you for your submission.
     actions:
       - type: action
         label: Back to homepage